-Introduction:
+Abstract:

+In recent years, hate speech has become a major issue in the domain of social media.

+This paper introduces a method to detect hate speech in social media that contains hateful symbols.
+We first gathered hateful symbol data from different sources.
+This way, we created a hateful symbol dataset for this task.
+Then, we used this data for the training and evaluation of statistical models, which are based on state-of-the-art neural networks.
+Furthermore, we fine-tune pretrained descriptors that was used to define hateful symbols in our dataset.
+We also concluded our project by showcasing how these hateful symbols are offensive by adding expert knowledge to our trained model.

+Introduction

-Hate crimes are unfortunately nothing new in society.
-However, social media and other means of online communication have begun playing a larger role in hate crimes.
-For instance, suspects involved in hate-crime have an extensive social media history of hate-related posts, suggesting that social media contributes to their radicalization.
-Multiple studies have looked at different ways to approach finding and classifying hate speech.
+Hate crimes are nothing new to society; but what is hate speech?
+Hate speech is commonly defined as any communication that disparages a person or a group on the basis of some characteristic such as race, color, ethnicity, gender, sexual orientation, nationality, religion, or other characteristic (Nockleby, 2000).
+Our research is focused on the development of better methods for detecting hate crimes in the web domain and social media.
+In our project, we looked closely at hate symbols that are spread across web domain and social media.
+Over time there is more web content that is generated by users which also lead to an increase of hate speech.
+Suspects involved in hate-crime have an extensive social media history of hate-related posts, suggesting that social media contributes to their radicalization (Robertson, 2018).
+Multiple studies have looked at different ways to approach finding and systematic classifying hate speech.
 There are also multiple studies that have tackled related problems that can be helpful in for creating a new approach towards hate speech.
-In this paper we will survey these approaches.

-Defining the problem:
+So how is our approach different than other studies?
+We are providing users with the interface that will help user identify hate symbols across the web domain and social media.
+We are generating API and training models using neural networks.
+Goal of your work is to discover effective methods to improve upon hate symbols detections in the area of hate speech classification This paper provides a survey of the literature.

+Characterization of Hate Crime in Cyberspace

-There are different ways that hate-speech is used negatively in the web.
+There are different ways that hate-crime is used negatively in the web.

-1. Extremist Groups – Many extremist groups use the internet for a variety of reasons including communicating with members, organizing events, and educating others.
+Extremist Groups: Many extremist groups use the internet for a variety of reasons including communicating with members, organizing events, and educating others.
+But who are identified as Extremist Groups?
+An international Compilation of Terrorist Organizations, Violent Political Groups and Issue-Oriented Militant Movements.
 Even in the year 2000, according to the Simon Wiesenthal Center, there were approximately 2200 extremist websites.
 Schaer (2002) and Gertensfeld have done content analysis to identify the true nature of these websites.
 Gersteneld (2002) found that these websites are useful to recruit others and link related subgroups.
 For example, Kleg (1993) classified neo-Nazis, skinheads, Klan members, Identity Church members, and members of the Posse Comitatus all under the umbrella of ‘white supremacism.’
 The internet allows these groups to form a collected identity according to Gertsenfeld.
 Being able to quickly identify extremist websites could potentially stop them spreading their ideas.
 More importantly, being able to tell when an extremist website would move words to violent actions could potentially save these events from occurring.

-2. Cyberbullying - Cyberbullying is the defined as using electronic communication to bully a person.
+Cyberbullying:Cyberbullying is the defined as using electronic communication to bully a person.
 This is distinct from extremist groups in that it isn’t related specifically to any groups.
 Numerous studies have used NLP techniques to identify the sentiment in texts to identify cyber bulling (Kontosthathis, Edwards, & Leatherman).